didiercrunch/ecrypto/README.md

 ## the name

-*Filou* was my brother nickname.
+*Filou* is my brother, Charles Philippe Amyot, child nickname.
 He died the 9th octobre 2014.
 This program is dedicated to his memory.

 ## Use case